🥇 First Place — Hermes Agent Accelerated Business Hackathon

 CLAIM CHECK

-A customer's claim may be fabricated.
+The agent can lie.
 Money still can't move wrong.
-When a customer invents a story to get a refund and Nemotron recommends approve, the verifier checks every extracted claim against your actual order data — contradicted claims are blocked before anything executes.
-No competitor can demonstrate this because their approach is "agent asks, check the limit" not "verify every claim the agent extracted before it moves money."
+When a customer invents a story to get a refund and the AI recommends approve, the verifier catches that the claim is contradicted by the ledger and the kernel overrides the AI.
+No competitor can demonstrate this because their model is "agent asks, check the limit" not "agent asks, check if the agent is lying."

 NemoClaw · NVIDIA OpenShell Kernel Sandbox